ligastavok/firebase_remote_config/README.md

 # Working

-This plugin is in progress and I need your help as pull-requests
+The plugin is still under development and I need your help as pull-requests

 # TODO